jjvanzon/JJs-Reference-Architecture/aspects.md

 The problem with this is that the list is likely to become very large, and maintaining this list (for instance in the [`LinkTo`](patterns.md#linkto) methods) can result in queries very harmful for performance, while you are not even noticing you are doing anything significant.

 - To make assigning an enum-like [entity](patterns.md#entities) easier, you can put extension methods in your `Business` layer.
 You can put this in the `Extensions` folder and call the class `EnumExtensions`.
 They also ensure consistency in the way that enum-like types are handled.
-The enum extensions allow you to write code as follows to assign enum-like [entities](patterns.md#entities):
+The `enum` extensions allow you to write code as follows to assign `enum`-like [entities](patterns.md#entities):

 ```cs
 SectionTypeEnum sectionTypeEnum = section.GetSectionTypeEnum();